revelrylabs/harmonium/CONTRIBUTING.md

 While this is running you can make changes in the src folder and the site will automatically reload with your changes.

-From time to time, you may need to run `npm install` in the root harmonium directory to rebuild the `lib/` directory as you change components.
+From time to time, you may need to run `npm run build` in the root harmonium directory to rebuild the `lib/` directory as you change components.

-If your changes aren't being reflected, try stopping the dev server, running `npm run cache:rebuild`, and then `npm run develop` again.

 ## How to add code